LahrechIyad/DSP_code/README.md

 ### 📘 Overview
 This project is part of the Signal Processing course in the GSTR 1 – Telecom department.
 It aims to implement and demonstrate core Digital Signal Processing (DSP) concepts using Python, specifically in a Jupyter Notebook environment.

-The work was completed and documented by:

-Rhita Mahraz

-Fellous Aya

-Mohamed Iyad Lahrech

-Supervised by: Dr. Raissouni Naoufal

 ### 🎯 Objectives
 Understand and implement DSP fundamentals